 For another enthusiastic story of a solo trip to Norway, read Solo Travel Destination: Norway, by Solo Travel Society member Sofya.

-If you’re in the mood for some more travel inspiration, here are a few of the Solo Travel Society’s best solo travel memories from 2017.
+Looking for a little more travel inspiration?
+Here are a few of the Solo Travel Society’s best solo travel memories from 2017.

 Rose I have traveled solo before, but mostly for work and conferences.
 However, I recently had to take two years off work, a medical leave.
 I set out traveling solo, to different parts of the world.
 The best travel memory of 2017 was my trip to Bosnia last October, for two months.
 I had always been fascinated by snow, coming from Malaysia where we don’t get any.
 I’m 54, and on my first day in Bosnia, I met a nice local gentleman with whom I became good friends.
 On one of our outings, he took me to the mountains, to really see snow.
 Lots and lots of snow!
 We made snowmen, walked the mountain, and had tea while the snow was falling.
 I was in a winter wonderland and that was my best solo travel memory of 2017.
 I may have found love too.
 We’ll see.

 Paula My favorite solo travel memory is disappearing for a week and not telling anyone I left, where I was going, or when I was coming back.
 I would love to do it again but for a longer time, a few months maybe, and completely disconnect from the world.